 Paul Ramsay Foundation Award

-Young workers face an epidemic of underpayment and exploitation – popularly known as wage theft.
-Young workers are especially vulnerable to wage theft, for reasons that include: a culture of wage theft in industries where young people make up the majority of employees; a lack of awareness of workplace rights; reluctance to complain about exploitation, and lack of resourcing for proactive detection of non-compliance by the regulator.
-This last point, in turn, makes it difficult for regulators, unions, and other organizations to detect wage theft, let alone address it.
-Wage theft also impacts business by creating an anti-competitive effect: unscrupulous businesses exploiting workers gain a competitive advantage over businesses who comply with employment laws — which then normalizes wage theft in certain industries.
+Young workers face an epidemic of underpayment and exploitation, popularly known as wage theft, and are especially vulnerable for reasons that include: a culture of wage theft in industries where young people make up the majority of employees; a lack of awareness of workplace rights; reluctance to complain about exploitation; and lack of resourcing for proactive detection of non-compliance by regulators.